groupdocs-search/GroupDocs.Search-Products/content/search/nodejs-java/case-sensitive/txt.en.md

     link_title: "Learn more"
     picture: "about_search.svg" # 480 X 400
     content: |
-       [GroupDocs.Search for Node.js via Java](/search/nodejs-java/) is a robust tool for searching and indexing text within documents.
-It supports over 70 formats like PDF, Word, Excel, images, and ZIP files, making it easy to process large amounts of information efficiently.
+       [GroupDocs.Search for Node.js via Java](/search/nodejs-java/) is a powerful library for searching and indexing text in documents.
+It supports over 70 formats, including PDFs, Word, Excel, images, and ZIP files, enabling efficient handling of large amounts of data.

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to search in DOCX documents using boolean operators"
+    title: "Steps for Performing Case-Sensitive Searches in TXT Files"
     content: |
-      [GroupDocs.Search](/search/nodejs-java/) allows you to search content in DOCX files effectively.
-With boolean logic, you can refine your search queries in Node.js via Java applications for improved accuracy.
+      [GroupDocs.Search](/search/nodejs-java/) makes it easy to carry out case-sensitive searches in TXT files, enhancing your Node.js via Java workflows.

-      1. Set up the folder to store the search index.
+      1. Set up a folder to store the search index.
-      2. Select the folder containing DOCX files for the search.
+      2. Select the folder containing TXT files.
-      3. Run the search query and retrieve results.
+      3. Run the search and get the results.
-      4. Process and analyze the search results.
+      4. Process and use the results.

     code:
       platform: "nodejs-java"